-The Company and the investor relations team have been devoting in leveraging various social media platforms to blast out updates on results announcements and key company events, with an aim to have multi-point engagement via social media with the Company's stakeholders.
-The team also proactively pushed out updates and key event news wrap up, e.g. Lenovo Tech World, CES, MWC and results announcements, to provide an one-stop snapshot to the investors.
+Lenovo is devoted in leveraging various social media platforms to keep our investors updated on results announcements and key company events, with an aim to have multi-point engagement via social media with the Company's stakeholders.
+The team also proactively sent updates and key event news wrap up, e.g. Lenovo Tech World, CES, MWC and results announcements, to provide an one-stop snapshot to investors.
 During the fiscal year, the followers of and mentions to the Company's social media platforms have continued to increase.